- Choosing the languages supported by the project and the analysis

 - for each new element or object opened in the WINDEV editor.

-The parameters used by default are the ones defined in the linguistic options of Windows (accessible from the Windows control panel).
+The parameters used by default are the ones defined in the Windows language options (accessible from the Windows control panel).

 When creating an edit control or a column in a Table control that displays numeric data (number, currency, date, time, etc.), the input mask applied will be the mask defined in the project language options.
 This option is available in the windows.